cloudcaptainhq/cloudcaptainhq.github.io/getstarted/play.md

 ## Deploying your application to AWS

 Now let's deploy the image to AWS.
-As Boxfuse works with your AWS account, it first needs the necessary permissions to do so.
+As CloudCaptain works with your AWS account, it first needs the necessary permissions to do so.
-So if you haven't already done so, go to the Boxfuse Console and **[connect your AWS account](https://console.boxfuse.com/#/awsAccount)** now.
+So if you haven't already done so, go to the CloudCaptain Console and **[connect your AWS account](https://console.boxfuse.com/#/awsAccount)** now.

-Every new Boxfuse account comes with 3 environments: `dev`, `test` and `prod`.
+Every new CloudCaptain account comes with 3 environments: `dev`, `test` and `prod`.
 `dev` is your local VirtualBox environment and `test` and `prod` are on AWS.

 So let's deploy our application to the `prod` environment on AWS: